structurizr/structurizr.github.io/commands/03-server/04-configuration.md

 | Name                               | Value                                                                                                 |
 |------------------------------------|-------------------------------------------------------------------------------------------------------|
 | `structurizr.feature.workspace.scope` | The workspace scope [validation mode](/workspaces/scope#validation): `strict` or `relaxed` (default). |

+## Maximum workspace size

+By default, Structurizr will throw an error when workspaces exceed a 1MB size limit.
+This can be modified if required by specifying the maximum workspace size in bytes:

+- Property: `structurizr.workspace.maxsize=<bytes>`
+- Environment variable: `STRUCTURIZR_WORKSPACE_SIZE=<bytes>`

+Please note that you may see performance issues if you raise this value too high.

 ## Logging

 | Name                | Value                                                       |